 A spinal cyst that is causing back pain often shares characteristics similar to spinal stenosis because it almost always involves the pinching of a nerve.
 Symptoms typically include:

-Radicular pain on a particular side of your body
+Radicular pain (pain that results from a pinched nerve) on a particular side of your body

 Pain or weakness in your arms or legs